Cover Letter Tips

 - Email: Attach a PDF of your letter and resume.
 In your email, briefly state the job title and that your resume and cover letter are attached.

-- Websites: Resumes submitted through websitesare screened by special "applicant tracking software".
+- Websites: Applications submitted through websites are screened by special "applicant tracking software".
 Read employers' instructions to be sure you're using a format they'll accept and keep things simple!
-Avoid templates, text boxes, tables, symbols, and columns.
+Avoid templates, text boxes, tables, symbols, hyperlinks and columns.